Team-Atomic-Thunder/team-atomic-thunder-project/README.md

 All commands should be run from the root directory of the project (team-atomic-thunder-project)

+1. Make sure to be in "team atomic thunder project" directory, no need to be in src to run code.

-1. Install all dependencies (run this first):
+Install all dependencies (run this first):
 ```bash
 npm run install:all
 ```